 Q: What type of clothing and shoes should I wear?

-A: Working out with kettlebells does not require any special shoe ware or clothing, but here are some guidelines that will help you get the most out of your workout:
+A: Working out with kettlebells does not require any special shoes or clothing, but here are some guidelines that will help you get the most out of your workout:

 1) While you do want to be comfortable during your workout, you don’t want your clothing to get in the way or put you at risk of an accident or injury.
 You don’t want your clothing to interfere with your exercise or range of motion – if your clothing is too baggy, it can get caught up in your kettlebell when you’re moving or prevent you from being able to see what you’re doing.
 Conversely, if it’s too tight, it can restrict your range of motion or make you perform an exercise incorrectly to avoid clothing-related discomfort.
 Make sure what you’re wearing is fitted but not restrictive.

 2) As for shoes, your best bet is a pair of flat sneakers with thin soles like a classic tennis shoe, the New Balance Minimus is a good example.
 Unlike with running, where you want a thick heel to absorb shock, when working with kettlebells, you want flat shoes to help you keep your weight back on your heels to maximize hamstring and glute involvement.
 In addition, a thin sole will help you feel more grounded and stable.
 This feeling of stability will help you work out safer & more efficiently.

 3) If you don’t have a pair of appropriate workout shoes, you can train barefoot.
 Of course, you want to be careful to not drop a kettlebell on your toes, but if new training shoes aren’t in your budget or you prefer your feet to have direct contact with the floor, this is a fine option.